• Skip to primary navigation

 Notes

-• Step by step photos are available in the post above this recipe card
+• Step-by-step photos are available in the post above this recipe card

 • Don't overfill the tortillas